 Printing: Connect a parallel printer to the 25 pin connector on the back of the analyzer.
 Press the "P" button to begin the printing process.
-The print button prints the gases as displayed when depressed, Figure 17 shows how the gases will be printed.
 Note: To avoid print communication problems, connect and power on the printer first, then provide power to the analyzer.